goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   - This is important because all of our definitions are stuffed into the JS or client side of application.
   - So an user goes over to our application and they click on link to navigate over to pagetwo and we refresh the page, we are making a request to our server for the route /pagetwo.
   - And our dev server, if you click on the request and then click on response in network tab, it decides automatically return the html file.
   - After browser loads up all html, it sees that there is a link inside, bundle.js file that contains all of our applications code.
-So Application loads up -> react-router loads up -> history object that is created by the browser router, inspects current url -> It seems that we are at the route of '/pagetwo' or whatsoever -> the history object tells the BrowserRouter, we are at '/pagetwo' -> BrowserRouter object tells routers inside of the object that we are at '/pagetwo' so render yourself appropriately.
+So Application loads up -> react router loads up -> history object that is created by BrowserRouter, inspects current url -> It seems that we are at the route of '/pagetwo' or whatsoever -> the history object tells the BrowserRouter, we are at '/pagetwo' -> BrowserRouter object tells routers inside of the object that we are at '/pagetwo' so render yourself appropriately.
 - This mechanism of always responding with HTML file if route is undefined is not typical in any traditional server.
 - Therefore, this is why it is so challenging to set up or deploy an application that makes use of the BrowserRouter.
 - HashRouter
-  - With HashRouter, you are supposed to be setting up your backend server do not take a loog at anything after the hash.
+  - With HashRouter, you are supposed to be setting up your backend server do not take a long at anything after the hash.
   - If anyone ever makes requests to localhost:3000, you are always going to respond with index.html file.
   - And your application loads up, the application will then look at whatever is after the hash and then use that to determine what content to show on the screen.